-Starbucks’ customer relationship management (CRM) strategy is the bedrock behind the coffee conglomerate.
-From inception till date, they have consistently created innovative CRM strategies & programs to reinforce their commitment to their value for customers.
+Starbucks’ customer relationship management (CRM) strategy is the bedrock of the coffee conglomerate.
+From its inception, Starbucks has consistently created innovative CRM strategies and programs to reinforce its commitment to customer value.

 Founded in 1971, Starbucks operates a chain of coffeehouses and roastery reserves, with headquarters in the United States of America.
 As of writing, they had 33,833 stores in 80 countries.
 This article is a Starbucks CRM case study that examines the key strategies behind the company’s growth.